MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsOnlineVoicemailPolicy.md

 ```

 ## DESCRIPTION
-This cmdlet assigns an existing user-specific online voicemail policy to a user, a group of users or the Global policy instance.
+This cmdlet assigns an existing user-specific online voicemail policy to a user, a group of users, or the Global policy instance.

 ## EXAMPLES